ZhangWan-byte/ZhangWan-byte.github.io/index.md

 - **Machine Learning:** geometric deep learning, human-in-the-loop
 - **AI for Science:** antibody discovery, drug discovery, earth science

 Exploring more than exploiting as an early-stage researcher.
 Recent trending topics are also interesting to me.
-Feel free to contact for any discussion or collaboration!
+Feel free to contact for any discussion!

 ## News